 Libraries and ADHD – A Love/Hate Relationship

 Since I got another library notification about overdue books in my inbox this morning, AND because I want to revive this poor neglected blog, it seemed like a perfect time to pull this beauty from the archives.
+Enjoy!
+Hope the holiday season is treating you well.
+Lots of love, friends.

 Insomnia, Anhedonia and The Unbearable Politeness of Being